 Mongolian leader Genghis Khan invaded the Middle East in 1219.
 His troops destroyed in 1221 one of the two bases of civilization in the area – the old city of Merv.
 Perhaps more than a million people died in this conquest, which would make it one of the largest massacres in world history.
-In 1243 the Seljuks were made vassals and the Mongols destroyed the capital Baghdad – the second base of civilization in this area – and in 1258 the empire of the Abbassides was destroyed.
-Between 1258 and 1260 the Mamluks were expelled from Syria.
+In 1243 the Seljuqs were made vassals and the Mongols destroyed the capital Baghdad – the second base of civilization in this area – and in 1258 the empire of the Abbassids was destroyed.
+Between 1258 and 1260 the Mamelukes were expelled from Syria.
 The Mongols remained the greatest power in the Middle East until 1405.
-In that year their last great leader Timur Lenk died, who is considered Turkish as well as Mongolian.
+In that year their last great leader Timur Lenk died.
+To this day he is considered Turkish as well as Mongolian.

 - The Ottoman Empire

 During this lecture we see how around 1330 Osman I came to power in Anatolia.
-He founded the Ottoman Empire, which initially occupied the Balkans and parts of Eastern Europe and from 1516 on conquered the Mammeluk area in what is now Syria, Palestine and Egypt.
+He founded the Ottoman Empire (named after him), which initially occupied the Balkans and parts of Eastern Europe and from 1516 on conquered the Mameluke area in Anatolia and in what is now Syria, Palestine and Egypt.
 In 1517 the Sharif – the religious ‘protector’ – of Mecca recognized the Sultan as caliph, so to say as religious leader.
-Thus he became both worldly and religious leader.
+Thus he became both political and religious leader.
 In 1534 the Ottoman Empire conquered Baghdad and in 1546 Basra fell.
 Bahrain and parts of Oman and Yemen also submitted to the Ottomans.
 Until the First World War the Ottoman Empire held its grip on the Middle East.

-We also look at how in the nineteenth century the Jewish community in Europe strives to establish a Jewish state.
+We also look at how during the forceful implementation of nationalism during the nineteenth century, the Jewish community in Europe strives to establish a Jewish state.
 At the end of that century, political Zionism emerged, which aimed at establishing a Jewish state explicitly in the Middle East.

 - The First World War and the Balfour Declaration

 In this session we will discuss how during the First World War, the Ottoman Empire was defeated and the political situation in the Middle East changed drastically.
 During this war the territory of most of the states in the present Middle East was determined.
 The French and the British agreed on a distribution of the Middle East in their Sykes-Picot Treaty of 1916.
-In addition, the British promised authority over this area to the Arabs.
-That turned out to be an empty promise, because after the war the League of Nations, in line with British-French agreements, decided that the new countries Iraq, Palestine West Bank (what is called ‘Palestine’ today) and Palestine Transjordan (which is called ‘Jordan’) would become a British mandate.
+In addition, the British promised authority over the Arab part in this area to the Arabs.
+That turned out to be an empty promise, because after the war the League of Nations, in line with British-French agreements, decided that the new countries Iraq, Palestine Cisjordania (what is called ‘Palestine’ today and includes the state of Israel) and Palestine Transjordania (which is called ‘Jordan’) would become a British mandate.
 Syria and Lebanon would become a French mandate.
 The British gave Iraq and Palestine Transjordan limited autonomy, the other areas remained under stricter control.

 In 1917 the British proclaimed their Balfour declaration, which promised the Jews the formation of a ‘Jewish National Home’ in Palestine.
 Even before the establishment of the state of Israel, Zionism was a source of tension in what was then Palestine.
-The Zionist territorial claim has always been disputed and fought by the Arab countries and thus also by the Palestinians.
+The Zionist territorial claim has always been disputed and fought by the Arab population of Palestine and later by the Arab countries and thus also by the Palestinians.

-- The Second World War and the establishment of the state of Israel
+- The Second World War and the declaration of the state of Israel

 The Second World War has had few direct consequences for the Middle East.
 Only Iran, which had chosen the side of Germany, was invaded by the Allies.
 The Nazis invaded North Africa and their famous general Erwin Rommel reached Egypt in 1942, but the British defeated him at El Alamein, west of the Nile.
 In March 1943 the Axis Powers were expelled from North Africa.